 Table of Contents

 The common name has lots of ambiguity.
 In many parts of Kerala, it has slightly different local names.
 In some places, it is known by the name Cherukadali, while in other areas, the name is Kunjathirani, and so on.

 Also, at first glance, it resembles Kadali – a native shrub once common in Kerala.
 But now, unfortunately, it is very rare, or maybe even nowhere to be found.
 The older generation can remember Kadali with a bit of nostalgia only.
 Kadali Poovu was an essential item for making Pookkalam during Onam Festival.

 As far as I could find, its botanical name is Osbeckia parvifolia.
 It belongs to the family Melastomaceae.
 In English, it is called Small Leaf Osbeckia.
+It has five petals.
 However, in some references, it shows four petals.
 It causes confusion as these flowers (in the photos) mostly have five petals.

-It is almost similar to Wall Osbeckia (O. muralis), both grows very well on field walls.
+It is almost similar to Wall Osbeckia (O. muralis), both grow very well on field walls.

 The flower is pink and 2 – 3 cm wide, which is much smaller than Kadali (M. malabathricum).
 Usually, it has five or four petals.
 They bloom each morning and wither by evening.
 The flowering season is normally from September to November.

 The leaves are small and dark green, covered with short hairs.
 The size is around 3 cm.